 Subject:

-An Estuary or Common Seahorse (Hippocampus kuda) uses a seaweed leaf as his anchor.
-Seahorses use their elongated snouts to feed on small crustaceans and fish larvae.
-They are slow to digest their food as they have extremely simple digestive systems.
+An Estuary or Common Seahorse (Hippocampus kuda) uses a solitary Fan Green Seaweed (Avrainvillea erecta) leaf as its anchor.
+Seahorses use their elongated snouts to feed on small drifting by prey.
+They are slow to digest their food due to their extremely simple digestive systems.
 The absence of a stomach means that they must eat continuously to stay alive.

 Technique: